-The construction of the Porter Center for Performing Arts demonstrates the College's long-term commitment by providing an acoustically superb concert hall for students, faculty, and nationally known performers.
+The Porter Center for Performing Arts demonstrates the College's long-term commitment by providing an acoustically superb concert hall for students, faculty, and nationally known performers.
 The Morrison Playhouse is located in this building along with faculty/staff offices.

 Special Lectureships: The Purgason Family Life Lectures emphasize the importance of the family in American society and encourage the development of Christian attitudes and values in that context.
 The Margaret Griffith and Embree H. Blackard Lecture in Sacred Music is delivered by musicians, theologians, historians, and educators of national and international renown.
 The Blackard Lecture serves as the prime event in the offerings of the Institute for Sacred Music, reaching students, faculty, the greater Brevard College community and church musicians in the region.
-The Grace Creech West Lectureship brings a distinguished Southern writer to the campus each year to present a reading and discussion and to work meaningfully with faculty and students.